Skip to main content

 Disable Cluster Resource Modeling

-The resource modeling is always be used by the scheduler to make scheduling decisions in scenario of dynamic replica assignment based on cluster free resources.
+The resource modeling is always be used by the scheduler to make scheduling decisions in scenarios of dynamic replica assignment based on cluster free resources.
 In the process of resource modeling, it will collect node and pod information from all clusters managed by Karmada.
 This imposes a considerable performance burden in large-scale scenarios.

 You can disable cluster resource modeling by setting --enable-cluster-resource-modeling to false in karmada-controller-manager and karmada-agent.